ENVIROMENT STABILITY

 WATER LOSS MANAGEMENT

 uMngeni-uThukela Water strives to use the water abstracted from resources assiduously.
 Water balancing and water loss management measures are in place per treatment system.
 Overall, water loss levels have been maintained below the entity’s target level of 5% over the years.
-Water loss trends are shown below:
+Water loss trends are shown below.

 MATERIALS USAGE AND EFFICIENCY